Revising a Patent After Getting Legal Protection

 When several people or entities work together on an invention, a patent may not bear the names of the correct owners.
 For a patent to be valid, however, it needs to bear the names of all of its owners.
 You will need all of the names to enforce your patent rights in any infringement action that becomes necessary in the future.

-You can alter the names of the patent owners by sending a Recordation Cover Sheet to the Assignment Recordation Branch of the U.S. Patent and Trademark Office.
+You can alter the names of the patent owners by sending a Recordation Cover Sheet to the Assignment Recordation Branch of the U.S. Patent and Trademark Office (USPTO).
 The process is the same regardless of whether the patent is under examination or already has been granted.
 Once the Assignment Recordation Branch changes the names on the patent, they will send you a confirmation.
 You can submit the Recordation Cover Sheet online by using the Electronic Patent Assignment System.

 In addition to your request to change the names on the patent, you will need to submit copies of the patent and any other documents that show its ownership.
 Sometimes the USPTO will request additional information to confirm ownership before making the change.